Socolow to receive Frank Kreith Energy Award

 Robert Socolow, a Princeton professor of mechanical and aerospace engineering, will receive the American Society of Mechanical Engineers' Frank Kreith Energy Award for his pioneering contributions in energy research.

-The award recognizes Socolow’s research on energy conservation, renewable energy and technologies to reduce CO2 emissions, which has influenced international policies on energy and the environment.
+The award recognizes Socolow's research on energy conservation, renewable energy and technologies to reduce carbon dioxide emissions, which has influenced international policies on energy and the environment.

-Socolow is the co-principal investigator of Princeton University's Carbon Mitigation Initiative, a fifteen-year research project that has launched new research in environmental science, energy technology, geological engineering and public policy.
+Socolow is the co-principal investigator of Princeton's Carbon Mitigation Initiative, a 15-year project that has launched new research in environmental science, energy technology, geological engineering and public policy.
 His current research focuses on global carbon management and methods of countering global warming through underground storage of carbon produced by fossil fuel burning.